Agent Vinod (2012 film): Production

 According to Raghavan, Agent Vinod is not a remake of the 1977 action film of the same name.
 In an interview with Bollywood Hungama, he described it as "a realistic film ... full of action pieces, thrills and characters."
 On 30 May 2010, the director reported that the film's shoot had officially begun in Mumbai.
 Filming later continued in Morocco and Latvia.

 A Pakistani film maker Iram Parveen Bilal, whom director Sriram Raghavan met at Indian Film Festival Los Angeles, in 2008 was the inspiration behind Kareena's character name.
-In the beginning of the movie, Agent Vinod mentioned the name of a mole working as a guard at the Taliban camp in Afghanistan as Mahendra Sandhu, which was a reference to the name of the actor who portrayed Agent Vinod in the 1977 film.
+In the beginning of the film, Agent Vinod mentions the name of a mole working as a guard at the Taliban camp in Afghanistan as Mahendra Sandhu, which was a reference to the actor who portrayed Agent Vinod in the original 1977 film.

+The film's release was accompanied by an Indiagames strategy mobile video game based on the film.

 Soundtrack

-The film's soundtrack has been composed by Pritam.
-The track I'll Do the Talking Tonight is a partial interpolation of the 1978 song Rasputin, composed by German disco group Boney M which in turn, is interpolated uncredited from Kâtibim, the original Ottoman folk song.
-According to IBN live, Raabta is the "most beautiful song" of the film.
-The version of Raabta used in the film is the Night in a Motel version and is incorrectly listed as being sung by Hamsika Iyer when in fact it was Aditi Singh Sharma who sung this song.
-Moreover, the song Habibi Ya Nour El Ain performed by Alabina, Ishtar was used in a scene background when Agent Vinod and Freddie Khambatta are seen walking out of Morocco Airport.
-However the song and artist are not credited.
-The version of Dil Mera Muft Ka used in the film is not available on the soundtrack.
-Also not available on the soundtrack is the title song seen in the film Govind Bolo Gopal Bolo.
-Due to "popular demand" it was uploaded on YouTube by T-Series on 29 March 2012.
+The film's soundtrack has been composed by Pritam Chakraborty.

+The track "I'll Do the Talking Tonight" is a partial interpolation of the 1978 song "Rasputin", composed by German disco group Boney M. which in turn, was an uncredited interpolation from "Kâtibim", an Ottoman folk song.
+According to IBN live, "Raabta" is the "most beautiful song" of the film.
+The version of "Raabta" used in the film is the "Night in a Motel" version and is incorrectly listed as being sung by Hamsika Iyer when in fact it was sung by Aditi Singh Sharma.
+The song "Habibi Ya Nour El Ain" performed by Alabina and Ishtar was used in a scene in the background when Agent Vinod and Freddie Khambatta are seen walking out of Tangier Airport.
+However, the song and artist were not credited.
+The version of "Dil Mera Muft Ka" used in the film is not in the soundtrack.
+Also not included in the soundtrack was the song "Govind Bolo Gopal Bolo" but which, due to "popular demand", was later uploaded on YouTube by T-Series on 29 March 2012.
-Release

-The film released on 23 March 2012.
-A few days before release, the film was banned by the Central Board of Film Censors of Pakistan for containing various controversial references to the Pakistani spy agency Inter-Services Intelligence.